open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/gp_parallel_retrieve_cursor.html.md

 Refer to the [gp\_segment\_endpoints](../system_catalogs/gp_segment_endpoints.html#topic1) view reference page for more information about the endpoint attributes returned by these commands.

+## <a id="topic_cfg"></a>Limiting the Number of Concurrently Open Cursors

+By default, Greenplum Database does not limit the number of parallel retrieve cursors that are active in the cluster \(up to the maximum value of 1024\).
+The Greenplum Database superuser can set the [gp\_max\_parallel\_cursors](../ref_guide/config_params/guc-list.html#gp_max_parallel_cursors) server configuration parameter to limit the number of open cursors.

 ## <a id="topic_limits"></a>Known Issues and Limitations

 The `gp_parallel_retrieve_cursor` module has the following limitations:

--   The Tanzu Greenplum Query Optimizer \(GPORCA\) does not support queries on a parallel retrieve cursor.
+-   The Greenplum Query Optimizer \(GPORCA\) does not support queries on a parallel retrieve cursor.
 -   Greenplum Database ignores the `BINARY` clause when you declare a parallel retrieve cursor.
 -   Parallel retrieve cursors cannot be declared `WITH HOLD`.
 -   Parallel retrieve cursors do not support the `FETCH` and `MOVE` cursor operations.